LEAF International | Haiti

-LEAF International, Prosjekt Haiti (a Norwegian non-profit), and Boukman Eksperyans (a Haitian musical group) all partner together to implement and sustain the LI Haiti program.
+LEAF International, Prosjekt Haiti (a Norwegian non-profit), and Boukman Eksperyans (a Haitian musical group) all partner together to implement and sustain the LEAF International Haiti program.
 Twice a week, members of Boukman Eksperyans give drum and dance lessons to children in Project Haiti’s Youth Club, free of cost.
 These youth are extraordinary and dedicated.
 The long-term vision for the program is that they will eventually serve as music teachers for younger children.
 The youth perform in the community at least 4 times each year.
-Scroll to the bottom of the page to learn more about the Vision and Dream for this program.

 Through the project, students gain: